 Georgia Day Luncheon in February

-Support of DAR Schools
+Support DAR Scholarships

-Community involvement in Historical, Educational and Patriotic projects
+Numerous community involvement in Historical, Educational and Patriotic projects

 The chapter is named for the Hightower Trail, one of the most distinctive trail names in Georgia.
 As early as 1750 Indian traders from Augusta used this route.
 Recognized as a former boundary between Cherokee and Creek lands, this trail brought many early settlers into what is now Cherokee County.
 The trail is not named for a person.
 The name is a corruption of the Indian word "itawa", which the early white settlers also turned into the name Etowah.